jmjuanes/tyler/README.md

 - **OpenStreetMap Integration**: By default, Tyler uses OpenStreetMap tiles for rendering your maps.
 This provides a reliable and free source of map data for your projects.

+- **Zooming**: Tyler supports zoom in and out on the map for a more detailed view.

 - **Multiple Markers (Future)**: Easily add multiple markers to your map to pinpoint specific locations of interest.

-- **Zooming Support (Future)**: In upcoming versions, we plan to introduce zooming support, allowing users to zoom in and out on the map for a more detailed view.

 - **Pan and Move (Future)**: We're also working on adding the ability to pan and move around the map, giving users the flexibility to explore different areas.